-15 Tips on Packing For Your Destination Wedding
+15 Things to Do Before Packing For Your Destination Wedding

-- Start a checklist of everything that needs to be packed a few weeks before, add to it every time you think of something, and double check it the night before you leave.
-The days before the wedding you’ll be so overwhelmed with last minute details that it will be very easy to forget something important back home.
+- Start a checklist of everything that needs to be packed a few weeks before, add to it every time you think of something, and double-check it the night before you leave.
+You’ll be so overwhelmed with last-minute details on the days before the wedding, that it will be very easy to forget something important back home.
 Get our complete destination wedding packing checklist.

-- Don’t check-in your wedding gown, veil, shoes, groom’s attire or anything else that you’ll need on your wedding day.
-Carry it on so that if your luggage gets lost at least you’ll have your marriage attire.
+- Don’t check-in your wedding gown, veil, shoes, groom’s attire, or anything else that you’ll need on your wedding day.
+Carry it on so that if your luggage gets lost, at least you’ll have your ceremony attire.

-- Ask your dress retailer for tips on packing your gown.
-They will usually give you a garment bag which you can store in the airplane’s overhead compartment.
-Otherwise fold it up nicely in a small carry-on suitcase.
+- Ask your dress retailer for advice on how to pack your gown.
+They will usually give you a garment or wally bag which you can store in the airplane’s overhead compartment.
+Otherwise, fold it up nicely in a small carry-on suitcase.
 Ask your resort if they can press it to smooth out any wrinkles it encounters along the way.
 More Tips For Traveling With Your Wedding Dress

-- Don’t ship anything important to your destination – there have been many horror stories where welcome bag items, decorations or favors get held up in customs or lost in transit and never make it in time for the wedding day.
+- Don’t ship anything important to your destination – there have been many horror stories where welcome bag items, decorations, favors, or event the dress get held up in customs or lost in transit and never make it in time for the wedding day.

 - Put your clothes in vacuum seal storage bags to free up more room in your luggage.

-- Visit your destination’s custom site to find out which items can be included in your personal luggage exempt from duty.
+- Visit your destination’s customs website to find out which items can be included in your personal luggage exempt from duty.
 They might tell you that your items cannot exceed a certain dollar value.
 Armed with this info you can divide favors and welcome bags among family and friends so that no one person’s luggage exceeds that value.

 - If you’re traveling with favors or items that can break, use your clothes or towels to wrap them up and stuff them in the center of your suitcase so that they’re padded on the top and bottom.